Humour, an analysis

 Here is a collision between the frameworks of routine household maintenance and mystical self-realisation.
 This joke contains, or appears to contain, a profound truth about existence, transposed to a very mundane level.
 It is funny because it is surprising and logical.

 16. President Kennedy paid a visit to the Berlin Wall during the Cold War.
 To underline American support for West Germany he declared, "Ich bin ein Berliner."
-The literal meaning, which was what he intended is, "I am a Berliner."
+He meant to say "I am a Berliner."
 Unfortunately, for the American, he generated one of history's best howlers, for what he actually said was, "I am a doughnut".
 He should have omitted the 'ein'.

 The clash is between the reference frames of expressing international solidarity and saying nonsense.
 What makes it funny is that this was a real situation in which an important person made a silly mistake.
 The fact that this actually happened, and in a solemn context, rather than being a made-up joke makes it so much more funny.
 That his error was so natural, as opposed to a random mistake, adds to the humour.
 A real situation is funnier than a made-up one because it is more surprising.
 Also, being real rather than made up, the collision of reference frames is sharper.